-Warning: Drilling, sawing, sanding or machining wood products generates wood dust, a substance known to the State of California to cause cancer.
+California Proposition 65 - Warning: Drilling, sawing, sanding or machining wood products generates wood dust, a substance known to the State of California to cause cancer.

-Pennsylvania - This product contains formaldehyde which, depending on temperature and humidity, may be emitted from the product.
-When cut or otherwise machined, the product may emit wood dust.
-Formaldehyde and wood dust appear on Pennsylvania's Appendix A, Hazardous Substance Lists.
+Pennsylvania - When cut or otherwise machined, the product may emit wood dust, wood dust, soybean oil (CAS# 8001-22-7) and zinc borates appear on Pennsylvania's Appendix A, Hazardous Substance List.